piddlingtuna/COMP1521_21T2/week09/README.md

 # Tutorial 9

-How is the assignment going?
+How is everyone going with assignment 2?